 The recycled water supplies are assumed to be delivered all years and therefore the total demands are subtracted by the recycled water supplies (that equals to the demands).
-There is an exception to potential Direct Potable or Indirect Potable water projects, which can be connected to MMWD reservoirs or directly to the distribution system.
+Potential future Direct Potable or Indirect Potable water projects are simulated directly within the MarinDSM and can be connected to Marin Water reservoirs or directly to the distribution system.